josemariasosa/josemariasosa/README.md

 ### Hi there 🦡 Let me introduce myself.

 My name is José María.
-I took my first programming class when I was 15 years old and it was in `TURBO PASCAL`.
+I was born in México 🇲🇽.
+I took my first programming class when I was 15 years old (in 2003) and it was in `TURBO PASCAL`.
 The [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is my favorite game ever since then.

 During my first year in university, I had two classes of basic and advance `C/C++` where I learned most of the programming fundamentals.
 However, I didn't really use the language.
-Instead, for mathematics and engineering, I used `MATLAB`.
+Instead, for mathematics and engineering, I worked with `MATLAB`.

 My major is in Industrial Engineer.
-I worked as a consultant in multiple Lean Six-Sigma projects for different manufacturing companies in the food industry (Hershey's and Driscolls) and in the automotive industry (Precom, Dina trucks, Crown lift trucks).
-Also, in the logistics and transportation industry with a full time job in Potosinos Express.
+I worked as a consultant in multiple Lean Six-Sigma projects for different manufacturing companies in the food industry (Hershey's 🍫 and Driscolls 🍓) and in the automotive industry (Precom, Dina trucks, Crown lift trucks).
+Also, in the logistics and transportation industry with a full time job in Potosinos Express 🚛..

-I wanted to study more about statistical modeling, so I decided to pursuit a Master of Science degree in Quality Systems.
-It was during those years that I learned more about open-source projects, specially [The R Project for Statistical Computing](https://www.r-project.org/).
+I wanted to study more about Statistical Modeling, so I decided to pursuit a Master of Science degree in Quality Systems.
+During those years, I first encountered open-source projects, specially [The R Project for Statistical Computing](https://www.r-project.org/).
 I graduated with the thesis: **Creating a framework for Design of Experiments in R**.

 In late 2016, I started working as a Data Scientist.
 First, I learned `Bash` in order to automate most of my day-to-day tasks.
+I got in love with Linux.
+Blockchain runs in Linux 🐧, everything does.
 Then, I adopted `Python` as my principal working tool.

 This is a list of the coolest public repositories I've been working on: